cvg/sfm-disambiguation-colmap/README.md

-# Disambiguation with COLMAP
+# SfM disambiguation with COLMAP

 ## About

+Structure-from-Motion generally fails when the scene exhibits symmetries and duplicated structures.
+In this repository, we implement several state-of-the-art algorithms that aim at addressing this problem, we integrate them into [COLMAP](https://colmap.github.io/), and we extensively analyze their performance.
+We hope that this effort can ease further research on this problem.

-This repository aims at making SfM systems robust to symmetries and duplicated structures in the scene by filtering out wrong matches between images.
-The filtering process is done by reimplementing the ideas from [Distinguishing the indistinguishable: Exploring structural ambiguities via geodesic context](https://yanqingan.github.io/docs/cvpr17_distinguishing.pdf) by Yan et al. and [Global Structure-from-Motion by Similarity Averaging](https://openaccess.thecvf.com/content_iccv_2015/papers/Cui_Global_Structure-From-Motion_by_ICCV_2015_paper.pdf) by Cui et al. We also include the experiment results from [Improving Structure from Motion with Reliable Resectioning](https://rajbirkataria.com/assets/ImprovingStructurefromMotionwithReliableResectioning.pdf) by Kataria et al based on [their implementation](https://github.com/rajkataria/ReliableResectioning).
+We focus on filtering out incorrect matches between images prior to SfM.
+The filtering process is done by reimplementing the ideas from [Distinguishing the indistinguishable: Exploring structural ambiguities via geodesic context](https://yanqingan.github.io/docs/cvpr17_distinguishing.pdf) by Yan et al. (CVPR 2017) and [Global Structure-from-Motion by Similarity Averaging](https://openaccess.thecvf.com/content_iccv_2015/papers/Cui_Global_Structure-From-Motion_by_ICCV_2015_paper.pdf) by Cui et al. (ICCV 2015).
+We also include the experiment results from [Improving Structure from Motion with Reliable Resectioning](https://rajbirkataria.com/assets/ImprovingStructurefromMotionwithReliableResectioning.pdf) by Kataria et al. (3DV 2020) based on [their implementation](https://github.com/rajkataria/ReliableResectioning).
 We refer to these three papers as Yan's method, Cui's method, and Kataria's method respectively.

-This repository uses [colmap](https://github.com/colmap/colmap) and [hloc](https://github.com/cvg/Hierarchical-Localization) for feature extraction and matching, and [colmap](https://github.com/colmap/colmap) for geometric verification and sparse reconstruction.
+This repository uses [COLMAP](https://github.com/colmap/colmap) and [hloc](https://github.com/cvg/Hierarchical-Localization) for feature extraction and matching, and [COLMAP](https://github.com/colmap/colmap) for geometric verification and sparse reconstruction.

+**TLDR: No method consistently works well over all datasets with a single set of hyperparameters.
+Tuning the parameters for large scenes is difficult and time-consuming for all three methods.**

-Drop me an [email](mailto:lixxue@ethz.ch) if you are interested in this problem and want to discuss something!
+Drop an email to [Lixin Xue](mailto:lixxue@ethz.ch) if you are interested in this problem and want to chat!

 <p align="center">
     <img src="visualizations/alex_all.gif" alt="teaser">